Difference between Copyright, Trademark and Patent

 Procedure for application

-2. Find out if there is an availability for the trade name/mark you have chosen for registration (Check out in trademark IP India and if it is available, go further with the procedure).
+1. Decide the mark/Logo which you like to be registered as Trademark.2.
+Find out if there is an availability for the trade name/mark you have chosen for registration (Check out in trademark IP India and if it is available, go further with the procedure).

 3. Make a clear note under which class will your trademark needs to be registered in.